Mann-Grandstaff VA Medical Center

 Electronic Health Record Modernization (EHRM) at Mann-Grandstaff VA Medical Center in Spokane, WA.

 Providing quality health care for Veterans is one of the Department of Veterans Affairs (VA’s) highest priorities.
-To support this mission, VA established the Office of Electronic Health Record Modernization (OEHRM) to oversee the implementation of the same best-in-industry electronic health record (EHR) that is being deployed by the Department of Defense (DoD).
+To support this mission, Mann-Grandstaff VAMC and its community-based outpatient clinics in Coeur d’Alene, Idaho; Sandpoint, Idaho; Libby, Montana; and Wenatchee, Washington will be the first VA medical facilities to go live with VA’s new electronic health record (EHR) in October.
+VA established the Office of Electronic Health Record Modernization (OEHRM) to oversee the implementation of the same best-in-industry EHR that is being deployed by the Department of Defense (DoD).
 This is a Veteran-centric approach that will better support service members as they transition from military service to Veteran status.

 When fully operational, the system will be the single source of Veteran health information for patients and providers.
 However, the EHR modernization effort is not just about implementing new technology.
 It is a catalyst for fundamental change in how VA delivers Veteran-focused, provider-friendly care.